NErler/website/content/home/software.md

 # Custom widget.
 # An example of using the custom widget to create your own homepage section.
 # To create more sections, duplicate this file and edit the values below as desired.
-widget = "custom"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "portfolio"  # Do not modify this line! active = true  # Activate this widget? true/false

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.